cdsbasel/dataanalytics_2023/menu/installation.md

 title: Installation instructions
 ---

-You will need to bring a laptop for this course to work on data analytics practicals in R. Prior to the first session on Friday, March 12, please follow the instructions to install all necessary software and complete the preparatory RStudio Primer tutorial.
+You will need to bring a laptop for this course to work on data analytics practicals in R. Prior to the first session, please follow the instructions to install all necessary software.

 If you cannot bring a laptop to the course please let us know asap.

 ## 1 - Install Base-R and RStudio on your laptops

-Use the following links to install the newest versions of Base-R und RStudio.
+Use the following links to install the newest versions of base-R and RStudio.

 ### Install Base-R
 <a href="https://cran.r-project.org/bin/windows/base/R-4.1.2-win.exe">R 4.1.2 (Windows)</a>,